Ang3/php-xmlrpc-client/README.md

 PHP XML-RPC **client only** inspired from package [DarkaOnLine/Ripcord](https://packagist.org/packages/darkaonline/ripcord).
-The client  was rewritted so as to isolate the XML-RPC client and fix deprecations at the same time.
+The code was rewritted so as to isolate the XML-RPC client and fix deprecations at the same time.

 Requirements
 ============